 Gardening is one of the most satisfying pastimes.
 You dig around in the dirt a little bit, apply water and then – voila! – you have vegetables, greenery and flowers.
 Whether it’s spring, summer or fall, flowers can brighten up your garden or landscaping.
 But when is the best time to plant flowers?
 Our Northeast flower chart can help.

 One of the first things you need to know when planting flowers is your planting zone.
 For the uninitiated, a planting zone is a way of measuring climate differences.
 The zones are based on the average annual minimum temperature in that area.
 You can find your zone here.
 There are around 11 planting zones in the US.
 Northeast planting zones range from 3 (cold) to 7 (mild), though most of the Northeast sits comfortably between zones 5 and 6.
 Only the very upper regions of New York, New Hampshire, Vermont and Maine get into the 3-4 range.

 Sourced from the Old Farmer’s Almanac, our flower chart marks the zones in which certain flowers flourish, and it also notes if they’re annuals or perennials.
 Annual flowers, like impatiens, go through their entire life cycle in one planting period.
 If you want impatiens every spring, you have to plant them every spring.
 Perennial flowers, like peonies, have a longer life cycle.
 With proper care, they can return and flower year after year.
-An endless supply of peonies!

 An important thing to note when consulting our flower chart is that most flowers do not do well in extremes.
 As you look over the flower chart, you’ll notice that almost all of the flowers thrive best when planted in either spring or fall.
 These mild, in-between seasons are perfect for growing strong and healthy flowering plants.
 Everyone knows you can’t usually plant flowers in winter, but the dog days of summer can be just as bad.